This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 NSAID anti-inflammatory medications (such as Bute) are widely used immediately after the injury occurs, however, with owners and vets now well aware of the long term side effects and complications created by NSAIDs many owners look towards more long term and natural forms of therapy.

-Your vet may recommend a topical anti-inflammatory cream which is rubbed into the effected area, applying cold therapy such as ice boots or using the latest advancements in magnetic technology to help speed-up the recovery process.
 Key to 'stage one’ of the rehabilitation is reducing the inflammation and ensuring the horse is rested and not bearing too much weight on the effected leg.
 In most cases the heat within the splint will reduce with a few weeks.

 Hydrotherapy can be a useful form of complementary treatment to support the horses recovery process along with regular compression bandaging of the affected area.